diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 9. Type `shutdown` if you want to stop Schedoscope.

-# Adaptation
+#Adaptation
 Thus the example code is running now in Cloudera Quickstart VM.
 Try get it running with your own hadoop cluster now.

-Simply install the Schedoscope tutorial on your own machine (see [[Installation|Open Street Map Tutorial##Installation]] step 3 and 4).
+Simply install the Schedoscope tutorial on your own machine (see [[Installation|Open Street Map Tutorial#installation]] step 3 and 4).
 Then change the [[configuration settings|Configuring Schedoscope]] in `schedoscope-tutorial/src/main/resources/schedoscope.conf` as follows:

 **VM's schedoscope.conf:**